 Another reason you may want to divide up the cremated ashes is if some or all of the family members would like to make a piece of jewelry or a keepsake with them.

 Perhaps you would like a piece of cremation jewelry or memorial diamond that holds a portion of the cremated remains or use the ashes to create a beautiful stone that can be used in a piece of jewelry or decor.
 Eterneva is one company that makes this possible, transforming cremated ashes into real diamonds in a matter of months.
+You can also solidify your loved one's cremains into 40 to 60 cremation stones, which you can divvy up however you'd like, with Parting Stone.

 Even if this practice does not appeal to you, it’s essential to respect the desires of your family members.
 After all, it might help your sister manage her grief better if she knows that she has a small part of your mom with her at all times.